 This game list is broken down by vendors.
 Just follow the links to see the bits of info collected here.

-Starting in the mid-to-late 1990s, the classic gaming community was busy as an anthill that's been kicked, with new "Homebrew" titles appearing for many systems.
-Sadly, a disappointingly small amount of new software that appeared was for the Intellivision.
+Since the mid-to-late 1990s, the classic gaming community has blossomed, growing from a tiny cadre of hard-core fans creating new "Homebrew" titles, into a substantial market embraced by the gaming industry at large.
+In those early days the pickings were lean for Intellivision.
 Much of this was due to the design of the system itself.
-Unlike the Atari 2600 and many other classic systems, which used off-the-shelf parts, Mattel used a system built upon the proprietary "EXEC" and Graphics ROMs, and decidedly non-standard hardware.
-This made development a bit harder than for other classic systems.
+Unlike the Atari 2600 and many other classic systems, which used off-the-shelf parts, Mattel built a system upon the proprietary "EXEC" and Graphics ROMs, and what became decidedly non-standard hardware from General Instrument Corp.
+(GI).
+This made development much more difficult than for other classic systems.

-Happily, due to the early diligent efforts of Carl Mueller Jr., William Moeller, Joe Zbiciak, Chad Schell, Frank Palazzolo, David Harley, Chris Neiman, Roger Matthews, Dan (Blitz?), Arnauld Chevallier, and likely many others missing (sorry!), the Intellivision homebrew scene is thriving.
-Many previously unreleased and unfinished games have been published.
+Due to the early diligent efforts of Carl Mueller Jr., William Moeller, Joe Zbiciak, Chad Schell, Frank Palazzolo, David Harley, Chris Neiman, Roger Matthews, Dan (Blitz?), Arnauld Chevallier, and likely many others missing from this list (sorry!), the Intellivision homebrew scene (or perhaps better named "modern era" given fully licensed releases) was born and continues to thrive to this day.
+Many previously unreleased and unfinished games have been published along with dozens of new titles.

 About three years after Zbiciak Electronics published 4-Tris, Intelligentvision published its first original title—Stonix—quickly followed by Minehunter and Same Game & Robots.
 A few years later, Zbiciak Electronics morphed into Left Turn Only, entering the fray with a refresh of 4-Tris (following Intelligentvision's prior re-release), and bringing us Joe's Space Patrol.
 Things seemed to slow down some then.
-But it all really took off again starting around 2011-2012 with a wave of previously unreleased titles and Elektronite entering the market, making a huge splash with Carl Mueller, Jr.'s DK Arcade and D2K Arcade.
-Since then, there has been a steady stream of both old, previously unreleased / unfinished titles, as well as new, original releases.
-In 2014, three more publishers entered the market as well—Good Deal Games (in a strictly limited case), CollectorVision and Intellivision Revolution.
-With all these new titles, as well as plent announced and in the pipeline, it looks like the future of Intellivision is bright indeed!
+But it all really took off again starting around 2011-2012 with a wave of previously unreleased titles emerging as full-scale releases alongside Classic Game Publishers, Inc.'s imprint Elektronite entering the market.
+Elektronite made a huge splash with Carl Mueller, Jr.'s DK Arcade and D2K Arcade which simply astonished even die-hard fans of the system.
+And rekindling the power of nostalgic Christmases past, LTO's release of James Pujols' Christmas Carol vs The Ghost of Christmas Presents proved the system still had a great reserve of fun to deliver to screens around the world.
+Since then a steady stream of releases have more than met the appetites of fans of the system.
+In 2014, three more publishers entered the market–Good Deal Games (in a strictly limited case), CollectorVision and Intellivision Revolution.